terrapower/armi/CONTRIBUTING.md

 For that reason, it is generally considered best-practice in the ARMI ecosystem to only use third-party Python libraries that have MIT or BSD licenses.

-## Documentation

-We use Sphinx for our documentation, and numpydoc to parse docstrings into the API docs section of our documentation.
-Thus, all docstrings are officially part of the technical documentation and should be written as such.